-Establish the foundation/basis for and dictate subsequent stages of diagnostic and therapeutic procedures.
-When findings of clinical evaluations and those of other diagnostic procedures are not complementing each other, generally the objective clinical findings should have preference.
-The medical records should reasonably document the following:
+History taking and physical examination establish the foundation for a medical diagnosis and serve as the basis for and dictate subsequent stages of diagnostic and therapeutic procedures.
+When findings of clinical evaluations and those of other diagnostic procedures are not complementing each other, the objective clinical findings should have preference.
+The medical records should document the following: